mergermarket/api-entitlements-schema/README.md

 ### Trial Restrictions

-Access to an API can be marked as `applyTrialRestrictions` so that the data that's returned is limited during the trial (for exmaple).
+Access to an API can be marked as `applyTrialRestrictions` so that the data that's returned is limited during the trial (for example).
 What this means will be defined and implemented by the API backend.

 ```json
 {